In January 2021, the Sri Lankan Government declared officially that the country was hit by the worst economic crisis in its 73 year history.

-- The reason is that the both the Sri Lankan tourism relies on arrivals from Russia and Ukraine
+- The reason is that Sri Lankan tourism relies on arrivals from Russia and Ukraine.

 - Russia is also the second biggest market to Sri Lanka when it comes to tea exports.

 Now how does a food shortage figure into this economic crisis?
-For that a single agricultural policy is responsible, the detail of that will be discussed belows:
+For that a single agricultural policy is responsible, the detail of that will be discussed below:

 How did an Agricultural Policy cause a food shortage in Sri Lanka?